 Not only is it the number-one reason for tooth loss, but research also suggests that there may be a link between periodontal disease and other diseases such as - stroke, bacterial pneumonia, diabetes, cardiovascular disease, and increased risk during pregnancy.
 Researchers are determining if inflammation and bacteria associated with periodontal disease affect these systemic diseases and conditions.
 Smoking also increases the risk of periodontal disease.

 Good oral hygiene, a balanced diet, and regular dental visits can help reduce your risk of developing periodontal disease.
-Contact Laser Dental Center for a complete dental checkup today.
+Contact Laguna Dental Center for a complete dental checkup today.

 Signs and Symptoms of Periodontal Disease: